-Equipment: Computers of any type will not normally be funded.
+Equipment: Computers of any type will not normally be requested.
 Only small items of equipment will be considered and applicants will need to justify why the equipment is not available elsewhere.
 Depreciation or inflation costs should not be included.

-Access charges: This section should be used to detail the direct costs that will be incurred to access equipment (for example, a confocal microscope) or resources which are charged by the 'owner' on a cost recovery basis, usually fixed charge per hour or similar.
-The number of hours/days should be included and the total cost to the grant per year.
+Access charges: This section should be used to detail the direct costs that will be incurred to access equipment (e.g. confocal microscope) or resources which are charged by the 'owner' on a cost recovery basis i.e. fixed charge per hour etc. The number of hours/days should be included and the total cost to the grant per year.
 Depreciation or inflation costs should not be included.